 It’s that time again!
 Time for another I Read YA week interview.
-This interview is with one of my absolute favorites…favorite author, favorite friend, favorite people, favorite period.
+This interview is with one of my absolute favorites…favorite author, stomach favorite friend, favorite people, favorite period.
 Jessica Brody is an awesome person and I’m so glad to host her, yet again, on What A Nerd Girl Says!

 Also stay tuned to the end of the post to find out more about the giveaway!